GreenMeteor/chartjs-widget/README.md

 Renders a <a href="http://chartjs.org">ChartJs plugin</a> widget

-Widget based on <a href="https://github.com/2amigos/yii2-chartjs-widget">yii2-chartjs-widget</a> and
+Widget based on <a href="https://github.com/2amigos/yii2-chartjs-widget">yii2-chartjs-widget</a>

 # Installation